thingshappening-com/thingshappening-com.github.io/src/pages/chattanooga/guides/food-trucks.md

   </div>
   <br>
   <div>
-    <strong>Menu Highlights:</strong> The menu at California Smothered Burrito is both diverse and indulgent, offering something for everyone:
+    The menu at California Smothered Burrito is both diverse and indulgent, offering something for everyone:
     <ul class="text-2xl">
       <li><strong>Smothered Burrito:</strong> A crowd favorite, this burrito is packed with your choice of chicken, beef, or vegetarian fillings, black beans, rice, and a plethora of fresh toppings, all smothered in white queso and green chili.
 It’s served with a side of chips and salsa.</li>
       <li><strong>Chicken Enchilada Burrito:</strong> Another popular choice, this burrito features tender chicken, rice, sour cream, and enchilada sauce, topped with queso and black olives.</li>